isomerpages/moe-geylangmtdpri/_about-us/Our Rich Heritage.md

 <p><em><sub>Painting of Miss Emma Eaton Walker</sub></em>
 </p>
 <p></p>
-<p>Miss Emma Eaton Walker worked as a professional teacher and school principal
+<p style="text-align: justify;">Miss Emma Eaton Walker worked as a professional teacher and school principal
 in the USA before coming to Singapore.
 She was an established professional and was introduced to the Methodist missions work through the Methodist Missions Conference.
 Miss Walker taught at the Anglo-Chinese School and